Russian journalist shot dead in Kiev

 A criminal investigation is now under way.

-Ukrainian lawmaker Anton Herashchneko said the journalist went out to buy some bread, and that the killer was waiting for him near his flat.
+Ukrainian lawmaker Anton Herashchenko said the journalist went out to buy some bread, and that the killer was waiting for him near his flat.

 Ukrainian Prime Minister Volodymyr Groysman described Mr Babchenko as a "true friend of Ukraine, who was telling the world about Russian aggression".